ahupp/unit-syntax/README.md

-# unit-literals

-This package extends the python language to support literals with physical units:
+`unit-syntax` extends the Python language in Jupyter/IPython to support expressions with physical units:

   >>> speed = 5 m/s
   >>> distance = 20s * speed

-## Wait, what?
+## Why?

-This module is syntactic sugar to convert

-This module works by adding an IPython input hook, tokenizing the input, and transforming any numbers with units into a pint.Quantity.
+I often use python+jupyter as a calculator, and miss clarity and type checking of having

 ## Prior art